MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-region-availability.md

 ---
-title: "Regional availability of the Voice channel | MicrosoftDocs"
+title: "Regional availability of the voice channel | MicrosoftDocs"
 description: "Learn about the region availability and supported languages for the voice channel in Omnichannel for Customer Service."
 author: lalexms
 ms.author: laalexan